mouadTaoussi/Salaries-of-Data-Jobs/README.md

 Our dataset contains the columns as shown below:

-work_year: The year the salary was paid.
+**work_year**: The year the salary was paid.

-experience_level: The experience level in the job during the year with the following possible values: - EN: Entry-level / Junior - MI: Mid-level / Intermediate - SE: Senior-level / Expert - EX: Executive-level / Director
+**experience_level**: The experience level in the job during the year with the following possible values:
+ - EN: Entry-level / Junior
+ - MI: Mid-level / Intermediate
+ - SE: Senior-level / Expert
+ - EX: Executive-level / Director

-employment_type: The type of employement for the role: - PT: Part-time - FT: Full-time - CT: Contract - FL: Freelance
+**employment_type**: The type of employement for the role, mainly:
+- PT: Part-time
+- FT: Full-time
+- CT: Contract
+- FL: Freelance

-job_title: The role worked in during the year.
+**job_title**: The role worked in during the year.

-salary: The total gross salary amount paid.
+**salary**: The total gross salary amount paid.

-salary_currency: The currency of the salary paid as an ISO 4217 currency code.
+**salary_currency**: The currency of the salary paid as an ISO 4217 currency code.

-salary_in_usd: The salary in USD (FX rate divided by avg.
+**salary_in_usd**: The salary in USD (FX rate divided by avg.
 USD rate of respective year via data from fxdata.foorilla.com).

-employee_residence: Employee's primary country of residence in during the work year as an ISO 3166 country code.
+**employee_residence**: Employee's primary country of residence in during the work year as an ISO 3166 country code.

-remote_ratio: The overall amount of work done remotely, possible values are as follows: - 0: No remote work (less than 20%) - 50: Partially remote/hybrid - 100: Fully remote (more than 80%)
+**remote_ratio**: The overall amount of work done remotely, possible values are as follows:
+- 0: No remote work (less than 20%)
+- 50: Partially remote/hybrid
+- 100: Fully remote (more than 80%)

-company_location: The country of the employer's main office or contracting branch as an ISO 3166 country code.
+**company_location**: The country of the employer's main office or contracting branch as an ISO 3166 country code.

-Great, you have provided the column names and descriptions for your dataset related to salaries in data-related fields.
-To help you create a data visualization report, here are some key questions and potential visualizations you can consider for each aspect of the data:
+## Key questions

+These questions below and visualizations should help us to get started with out data visualization report:

 **General Analysis:**
 1. **What is the distribution of salaries across different years?**